Henry Wilson Hodge

 Colonel Henry Wilson Hodge (April 14, 1865 – December 21, 1919) was an American civil engineer and bridge designer.
 He co-founded the engineering firm Boller & Hodges with Alfred P. Boller, designed numerous bridges in multiple countries, and constructed steel buildings including the Woolworth Building, the Singer Building, and the Cunard Building in New York City.
 He served on the Public Service Commission for New York City from 1916 to 1917 and as a colonel in the U.S. Army during World War I, where he had responsibility for all railroad structures for the American Expeditionary Forces in France.

 Early life and education

-Born on April 14, 1865, in Washington, D.C., he was the son of John Ledyard Hodge (1834–1902) and Susan Savage Wilson (1838–1911).
-He was educated at Young's Private School in Washington, D.C., and joined a surveying party for the Chesapeake and Ohio Railroad in the mountains of West Virginia at the age of 15.
+Born on April 14, 1865, in Washington, D.C., he was the son of John Ledyard Hodge and Susan Savage Wilson.
+He was educated at Young's Private School in Washington, D.C., and joined a surveying party for the Chesapeake and Ohio Railway in the mountains of West Virginia at the age of 15.
 He graduated from Rensselaer Polytechnic Institute in 1885.
 He received a Doctor of Engineers degree from Rensselaer in 1918.